Peterbald Cat Breed Guide: Russia’s Elegant Hairless Companion

 Physical Characteristics & Coat Types

-• Velour: A fine, soft down covering the body.
+• Velour: A light, soft down that covers the body.

 Grooming and Special Care Requirements